Public Health (H)

 This course is repeatable for 3 credits.

-Provides an introduction to quantitative research methods and design.
-Topics include definition of research problems and questions, hypothesis generation, research design, sampling, variable definition and measurement, data collection, and ethical considerations.
-Also provides a brief introduction to qualitative and mixed methods.
+Introduces quantitative research methods and design.
+Topics include definition of research problems and questions, hypothesis generation, research design, sampling, variable definition and measurement, data collection, and evaluating the research literature.

 H 516, RESEARCH METHODS IN GLOBAL HEALTH, 3 Credits